radiantlogic-v8/documentation-new/documentation/configuration/global-settings/joins.md

 To configure a global join:

-1. To switch to Classic Control Panel, use the menu options for the logged in user in the upper right.
+1. Global joins are configured from Classic Control Panel.
+To switch to Classic Control Panel, use the menu options for the logged in user in the upper right.

    ![Classic Control Panel](Media/classic-cp.jpg)